raf120196/nc-low-code-n8n-course/theory/n8n-theory.md

 # Chapter 3: External APIs & Messaging

 ## Overview
-This week focuses on connecting n8n to the outside world using REST APIs and messaging platforms like Telegram.
+This chapter focuses on connecting n8n to the outside world using REST APIs and messaging platforms like Telegram.
 You will learn how to fetch data from external services and send automated messages.

 ## 1. REST API Basics
 REST (Representational State Transfer) is the standard way for web services to communicate.